From opulent hotels, elegant members clubs and hidden city gems, we round up the best wedding venues in London.

-London’s Best Wedding Venues
+12 of the Best Wedding Venues in London

 Boasting big sprawling parks and narrow cobbled streets, cool rooftop bars and cosy, quaint pubs, huge glass skyscrapers and some of the country’s oldest buildings, London is a city with something for everyone.
 And this is certainly true when it comes to wedding venues in London, too.

 From quirky unusual wedding venues, to opulent hotel settings and the city’s hidden gems, we round of the best of London’s wedding venues.
 And, the new generation of chic city wedding venues cropping up in the capital following the pandemic.

 Sat overlooking the River Thames with views over the Chelsea Embankment Gardens, No Fifty Cheyne was recently appointed as a wedding venue.
 An SW11 landmark, the restaurant, which reopened a short while ago, is the ideal location for intimate and timelessly romantic ceremonies followed by sophisticated receptions.